Last updated on December 8, 2019 at 11:08

 Beta-lactamase inhibitors with non-beta-lactam structure:

 Avibactam and vaborbactam have broader spectrum than the previously mentioned drugs.
 In addition to plasmid-encoded beta-lactamases they can also inactivate chromosomal beta-lactamases.
-They still cannot inactivate metallo-beta-lactamases.
+They still cannot inactivate metallo-beta-lactamases, but they can inactivate KPC.

 69. Penicillins, cefalosporins